hashmiDeveloper745/hashmiDeveloper745/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi My name is Syed Muhammad Faraz Hashmi.
 In short you can call me Faraz Hashmi.
-I am s software engineer since 2016.
+I am a software engineer since 2016.
 Because I have be graduated in 2016 with a Computer Science Degree.
-After that I have been working in local organization in my country.
-Now I am working as a Freelancer Web Developer.
+After that I have been working in different local organizations in my country.
+Now I am working as a Freelance Web Developer.
+My specialities are in PHP, WordPress and Laravel Framework.
+For Business with me, Check Out My profile @ Fiverr: http://bit.ly/2nfgCsZ
+Thanks Faraz Hsahmi